epccs/RPUftdi/TwiSlave/README.md

 picocom -b 115200 /dev/ttyUSB0
 ```

-Try the following commands and check that the JSON is as expected (The I2C slave will echo the bytes, so just send some data and read it back).
+Try the following commands and check that the JSON is as expected (The I2C slave will echo the bytes).

 ```
 /0/id?